 - Got kids?
-Sr. Mary Cronin is our Director of Religious Education.
+Anna Mattern is our Coordinator of Religious Education.
 She can help you enroll your children in our programs or for preparation for First Communion and Confirmation.
 Feel free to give her a call at 717-867-7471.

 - Got middle schoolers or teens?
 Get in touch with our Youth Minister, Mary Langan, to learn more about our programs, or visit our ministry page or text or call Mary at 717-379-4779.

 - Check out our most recent bulletin to find programs, Bible Study groups, and events for all ages!

 - Want a tour?
 We can provide tours and information customized for your needs.
-Contact contact Mary Langan at 717-867-1525.
+Contact contact Mary Langan in the parish office at 717-867-1525.